kjojess/EcoZUR-symptomatic-asymptomatic-manuscript/README.md

 # EcoZUR-symptomatic-asymptomatic-manuscript
-Scripts to analyze microbiome data associated with symptomatic and asymptomatic E. coli infections
+Scripts to analyze gut microbiome data associated with symptomatic and asymptomatic E. coli infections.